jantman/blog/content/2018/08/home-automation-and-security-system-overview.md

 [![photo of finished touchscreen control panel in place](/GFX/doorpanel_installed4_480x320.jpg)](/GFX/doorpanel_installed4_1920x1080.jpg)

-And some screenshots of the 480x320 touchscreen display:
+And some screenshots of the really simple UI that I set up for it:

 Disarmed: